 For more information, contact Andrews Sports Medicine & Orthopaedic Center at (205) 939-3699 and request to speak with Dr. Emblom's appointment scheduler.

 What is a sports hernia?

 Sports hernia as actually a misnomer.
-The more appropriate term is "athletic pubalgia".
+The more appropriate term is "athletic pubalgia" or core muscle injury (CMI).
 It represents a biomechanical imbalance between the adductor musculature (groin muscle) and the lower abdominal musculature (lower abs).
 Generally, a groin pull is the inciting event, then due to the muscular imbalance from compensation the rectus begins to pull off of the pelvis.
 There is no true hernia, simply a muscle-tendon failure.
 It often presents in a sporting athlete with symptoms that mimic a hernia, however no true "hernia" exists.